Downsizing for Retirement: 5 Things to Know Before You Move

 - Simplifying daily life and shedding what no longer serves you

-- Moving to a new city — or a new state entirely
+- Moving to a new city, or a new state entirely

 - Planning intentionally for the next 10, 20, or even 30 years

-The clients I've worked with who navigated this most successfully weren't the ones who moved the fastest or the most decisively.
+So this isn't just a real estate decision.
+It's a lifestyle decision, and that's exactly why the approach matters so much, and why the same advice doesn't work for everyone.
+The clients I've worked with who navigated this most successfully weren't the ones who moved the fastest.
 They were the ones who got intentional about what they actually wanted their retirement in Vancouver, WA to look like before they started making major decisions.

-The tips below all flow from that core idea.
+My biggest recommendation: start downsizing your belongings before you choose your next home.
+Not during, not after — before.
 When you know what you're actually bringing into this next phase of life, you make a much smarter decision about what kind of home you actually need.
-You're not trying to retrofit your next house to your old life — you're building something new.
+Downsizing doesn't mean getting rid of everything.
+It means being intentional about what earns a place in your next chapter.

-Downsizing isn't really about square footage.
-It's about lifestyle.
-And when retirees move to Vancouver, Washington, the ones who thrive are the ones who thought seriously about how they actually want to live here — before they started house hunting.
+Downsizing isn't really about square footage — it's about lifestyle.
+The retirees who thrive in Vancouver are the ones who thought seriously about how they actually want to live here before they started house hunting.
+Here are the questions I walk every retiring client through:

 - Proximity priorities: Shopping, healthcare, family, nature — what matters most?